Noveum/NovaEval/README.md

 ## 🌐 Noveum Platform Integration

-NovaEval now includes comprehensive integration with the Noveum Platform API, providing 26 methods for traces, datasets, and scorer results to ease access to the Noveum platform.
+NovaEval includes comprehensive integration with the Noveum Platform API, providing 26 methods for traces, datasets, and scorer results to ease access to the Noveum platform.
 The `NoveumClient` provides a unified interface for all platform operations with complete type safety and error handling.

 📖 **[Complete Platform API Documentation](src/novaeval/noveum_platform/README.md)** - Detailed API reference, examples, and usage patterns